 Consider yourself lucky if your adventure buddy is an active duty or veteran member of the United States military!
 Having a skilled friend with special training to travel with and explore the outdoors is a great benefit to adventurous women.

 Servicewomen and men develop habits that come along with the military lifestyle.
 Naturally, these habits carry over into their personal lives as they continue to exercise and develop skills that they learned in the military.
-Although every individual is unique, many people who have served in the U.S. military share qualities that make them stand out from civilians.
+Although every individual is unique, many people who have served in the U.S. military share qualities that make these outdoorswomen stand out from civilians.

 Here are signs that your adventure buddy served in the U.S. military!